horizon-re/re-2026/docs/DATASET.md

 - Pre-labeled as functional or non-functional
 - Mix of formal and informal language

-**Label Distribution**:
-- Functional: 70%
-- Non-functional: 30%

-**Quality Notes**:
-- Some label noise (~5-10%)
-- Varying sentence quality
-- Useful for scale but not distribution alignment

 ### Kaggle Requirements Dataset

 **Source**: Kaggle Datasets